SQLek/wiydziomka/README.md

 or naked `done <-chan struct{}`.
 We can guide away from worst footguns.
 The more deperacted and irrelevant baggage, the more cornering into halucination.

+We were not comfortable to risk react.
+Decision was betwen some modern JS framework and flutter.
+So many times we wished to have standard DOM tree.

 Event in flutter we cornered our self into inability to add routing, but it was managable to escape without full rewrite.